 Image for SDSU Rodeo Program

-The club includes competing rodeo team members and other rodeo enthusiasts that enjoy helping with practices and the annual Jackrabbit Stampede Rodeo.
-The club is affiliated with the National Intercollegiate Rodeo Association, which is represented on more than 200 college and university campuses throughout the United States.
+SDSU Rodeo is affiliated with the National Intercollegiate Rodeo Association, which is represented on more than 200 college and university campuses throughout the United States.